 The benefits of ERA in medical billing

 - Saving time: EOBs are often processed manually.
 Given the high volume of claims that move through the medical industry, such manual processes quickly become time-consuming and tedious.
-Since ERAs are electronic, they're seamless to create and send.
-The result is invaluable time back for your front-office staff to interact directly with patients and complete other projects.
+Since ERAs are electronic, they’re seamless to create and send.
+The result is invaluable time saved for your front-office staff to interact directly with patients and complete other projects.

 - Streamlined denials management: A small number of denied claims is inevitable for your partnership.
 The good news with ERAs is that you can group denials and approvals.
 This grouping matters because, although approved claims leave a balance for the patient, that balance is still less than a full-on denial.
 Focusing on denied-claim ERAs means faster revenue.